qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

    The Save Map as Image dialog

 #.
-Choose the :guilabel:`Extent` to export: it can be the current view extent
+Choose the :guilabel:`Extent` to export: it can be the current
-   (the default), the extent of a layer or a custom extent drawn over the map canvas.
+   view extent (the default), the extent of a layer or a custom extent drawn over the map canvas.
    Coordinates of the selected area are displayed and manually editable.
 #.
 Enter the :guilabel:`Scale` of the map or select it from the
    :ref:`predefined scales <predefinedscales>`: changing the scale will resize the extent to export (from the center).
 #.
 Set the :guilabel:`Resolution` of the output
 #.
-Control the :guilabel:`Output width` and :guilabel:`Output height` in pixels
+Control the :guilabel:`Output width` and :guilabel:`Output height`
-   of the image: based by default on the current resolution and extent, they can be customized and will resize the map extent (from the center).
+   in pixels of the image: based by default on the current resolution and extent, they can be customized and will resize the map extent (from the center).
    The size ratio can be locked, which may be particularly convenient when drawing the extent on the canvas.
-#. |checkbox| :guilabel:`Draw active decorations`: in use :ref:`decorations
+#. |checkbox| :guilabel:`Draw active decorations`: in use
-   <decorations>` (scale bar, title, grid, north arrow...) are exported
-   with the map
+   :ref:`decorations <decorations>` (scale bar, title, grid, north arrow...) are exported with the map
 #. |checkbox| :guilabel:`Draw annotations` to export any :ref:`annotation
    <sec_annotations>`
-#. |checkbox| :guilabel:`Append georeference information (embedded or via world
+#. |checkbox| :guilabel:`Append georeference information (embedded or
-   file)`: depending on the output format, a world file of the same name (with extension ``PNGW`` for ``PNG`` image, ``JPGW`` for ``JPG`` ones...) is saved in the same folder as your image.
-The ``PDF`` format embeds the information in the same file.
+   via world file)`: depending on the output format, a world file of the same name (with extension ``PNGW`` for ``PNG`` images, ``JPGW`` for ``JPG``, ...) is saved in the same folder as your image.
+   The ``PDF`` format embeds the information in the PDF file.
 #.
-When exporting to PDF, more options are available in the :guilabel:`Save
+When exporting to PDF, more options are available in the
-   map as PDF...` dialog:
+   :guilabel:`Save map as PDF...` dialog:

    .. _figure_savemappdf: